qlik-oss/core-website/docs/getting-started.md

 ## In-Depth Tutorials

-The in-depth tutorials provide more detailed examples of how to work with more specific aspects of Frontira.
+The in-depth tutorials provide more detailed examples of how to work with more specific aspects of Qlik Core.
 These tutorials are; in recommended order to explore:

 - [Data Loading](./tutorials/data-loading.md) - Loading user data into QIX Engine